ibm-cloud-architecture/refarch-caseportal-app/docs/login/README.md

 ## Requirements
 We want to support the following requirements:
-* The portal application has a login page, then once authenticated the user is routed to a home page where he can access a set of business functions
+* The portal application has a login page to get email and password then once authenticated the user is routed to a home page where he can access a set of business functions.
 * Userid and password are persisted in a LDAP server running on-premise
 * The authentication is supported by adding an API (/login), on the API Connect server running on-premise
 * The returned response from this authentication service is a Oauth access token that will be used as authorization Bearer token to any call to the back end services like the *inventory API*.
-* A login page is used in the Angular 2 to get username and password.
 * The BFF server exposes APIs for the user interface which can to be accessible only if the user is previously authenticated

 ## API definition
-A new url path is added to the API Connect *inventory* product to support login as illustrated in figure below:
+A new url path is added to the IBM API Connect *inventory* product to support "/login", as illustrated in figure below:
 ![](api-login-path.png)
+Classical username / password input.
+Here is the choice was to use query parameters, but it will be the same to use a JSON object in the body payload.

-The logic to support this API has to do a call to the LDAP server and do some data transformation using XSLT to deliver a Oauth token:
+The logic to support this API has to do a call to the LDAP server and do some data transformation using XSLT to deliver a Oauth token.
+Below the flow diagram in API Connect  illustrates this logic:
 ![](api-login-assemble.png)

 The XSLT transformation is executed on the API Gateway appliance.

 When deployed on IBM Cloud the web application accesses the login URL via the IBM Secure Gateway running on IBM Cloud (cap-sg-prd-5.integration.ibmcloud.com).
 The URL will be in the form of: https://cap-sg-prd-5.integration.ibmcloud.com:16582/csplab/sb/sample-inventory-api/login?username=<>&password=<>
+When deployed to IBM Cloud Private the URL end point is the one exposed by API gateway.

 The returned object is a Json object with access token like below:
 ```Json